ramanthind02/MarketDataAnalysis/readme.md

     names of the pairs (instruments).
 Instruments have been obtained and moved into an `instruments.pkl` file.
   - Option 2: Use the `Data Collection Script/get_currencies.ipynb` to get the currencies.
 - Acquire data from Poloniex by running the `Data Collection Script/poloniex/get_crypto.ipynb` file
+- Run the Jupyter scripts in the `Correlations` folder or project folder to perform statistical analyses on the data